-- The program is a low‐enrollment program that no longer serves needs of students, faculty, and the mission of the university.
-According to UW‐Madison program review guidelines, programs that award fewer than five (5) degrees in a five‐year period are deemed “low enrollment” and are to be reviewed and considered for discontinuation.
+- The degree/major is a low-award program that no longer serves needs of students, faculty, and the mission of the university.
+According to UW-Madison program review requirements, degree/majors that award fewer than five (5) degrees in a five-year period are deemed “low award” and are to be reviewed and considered for discontinuation.

-- The program is a non‐admitting master’s program that is a partner program to a PhD program of the same name that is an admitting program.
-In such cases, notice must be given but all other limits described in these guidelines do not apply.
+- The degree/major is a non-admitting master’s program that is a partner program to a PhD program of the same name that is an admitting program.
+In such cases, notice must be given but all other limits described here do not apply.

 Proposals to suspend admissions to, discontinue, or restructure academic programs are:

-- Reviewed for approval at the school/college level (usually at the academic planning council or equivalent governance body).
-Following approval by the school/college academic planning council, proposals are forwarded to the provost.
+- The school/college (usually at the academic planning council or equivalent governance body) reviews and approves the proposal.
+Following approval by the school/college academic planning council, the proposal is forwarded to the provost.

-- For undergraduate majors and degrees, the proposal will be reviewed for approval by the University Academic Planning Council.
-For graduate programs, the proposal will be reviewed for approval by the Graduate Faculty Executive Committee (GFEC).
-GFEC actions will be reported to the UAPC as automatic consent items.
+- For undergraduate degree/majors, the University Academic Planning Council will review the proposal for approval.
+For graduate programs, the Graduate Faculty Executive Committee (GFEC) Council will review the proposal for approval.
+GFEC actions are reported to the UAPC as automatic consent items.

-- Proposals that receive approval are reported by the Provost's Office to all of the impacted UW‐Madison offices (Office of Admissions and Recruiting, Office of the Registrar, University Communications, Catalogs, Office of Undergraduate Advising, Graduate School, Madison Budget Office, and so on).
-The provost also reports the suspension of admissions or discontinuation to UW System Administration in keeping with relevant policy requirements (per UWSA policy on suspending and discontinuing programs, November 2009).
+- The Provost’s Office reports approved proposals to relevant UW-Madison offices (Office of Admissions and Recruiting, Office of the Registrar, University Communications, Catalogs, Office of Undergraduate Advising, Graduate School, Madison Budget Office, and so on).
+The provost also reports the suspension of admissions or discontinuation to UW System Administration in keeping with relevant policy requirements (per UWSA policy on suspending and discontinuing programs (SYS 102)).

 Although there are various circumstances that may culminate in a decision to suspend admissions or discontinue a degree/major program, there are common issues that should be addressed in proposals.
-Expectations are succinctly stated below and program faculty and staff who seek to suspend or discontinue programs, especially those with robust student enrollments, should explore the issues in depth, and should confer with their deans and other constituencies and advisors as their discussions proceed.
+Expectations are stated below.
+Program faculty and staff who seek to suspend or discontinue programs, especially those with robust student enrollments, should explore the issues in depth, and should confer with their deans and other constituencies and advisors as their discussions proceed.

 - An explanation of the precipitating circumstances or rationale for the proposal.
 Such explanations may be based in the unit’s mission/focus and consequent realignment of resources with those changes; substantial changes/redirection of fields/courses of study; declining faculty and student interest in the field of study; negative assessment of program quality and concern about the ability to deliver programming of acceptable quality to students; budgetary considerations; or other forces.
 The explanation need not be lengthy, but sufficient detail should be provided so that shared governance groups can understand the situation.